Results Of Black Friday Problems: Crashes & Sales

 First, Black Friday had a tint of negativity in it.
 The day Black Friday got its name, the Dow Jones Industrial Average fell by 23%, which was the largest drop in stock market history so far.
 So retailers began their battle of putting a positive layer to the Big Sales day.

 What Black Friday means for modern brands and retailers

 More sales.
-Modern retailers and brands come to realize that Black Friday could be not just a one-day deal.
-Heavy discounts are applied starting at least a day before and last as long all over through a holiday season with the main sales days being Thanksgiving day, Black Friday, Cyber Monday, Green Monday, and Christmas Saturday.
+Modern retailers and brands have come to realize that Black Friday could be not just a one-day deal.
+Heavy discounts are applied to start at least a day before and last as long all over through a holiday season with the main sales days being Thanksgiving day, Black Friday, Cyber Monday, Green Monday, and Christmas Saturday.

 A possibility to win a competitor’s race at a higher speed.
-It’s a win or lose game, everything’s just accelerates on a holiday sales rush.
-This is why this season sellers are especially interested in fast product content delivery to a number of ecommerce websites.
+It’s a win or lose game, everything’s just accelerated on a holiday sales rush.
+This is why this season sellers are especially interested in fast product content delivery to a number of eCommerce websites.

 Free shipping saves the game, being the biggest reason shoppers (if hesitating) would make a purchase.
 The absolute leader in 2018 was Amazon.
 That year the marketplace made free shipping to non-prime customers (with no minimum purchase).
 Target and Walmart followed the leader, announcing 2-day free shipping.
 This year Amazon didn’t follow the same practice, though smart customers found a way.
 Marketplace gives a 30-days trial for a “Prime” option, which should be more than enough to use all the perks of it during big sales days.